What is gorder?

 Output formats

 The YAML output is always generated by gorder, as it contains all the calculated information.
-See Atomistic Order Parameters or Coarse-grained Order Parameters for more details about this format.
+See Atomistic order parameters or Coarse-grained order parameters for more details about this format.
 However, gorder can also write output in other formats.

 CSV format